influence-usa/lobbying_federal_domestic/README.md

 The general form to start the scraping process is:

-    ./run <data-type> [--force] [--fast] [other options]
+    ./run <action> <data-type> [--force] [--fast] [other options]

+where

+`<action>` is one of:
+  - download
+  - extract
+  - transform
+  - ~~load~~ (not implemented)

-where `<data-type>` is one of:
+`<data-type>` is one of:
   - sopr
+  - house_xml (no transform step, yet)
-  - template_forms
+  - ~~template_forms~~
-  - registrant_client_list
+  - ~~registrant_client_list~~

 Common  options
 --------------

 The scripts will cache all downloaded pages and zip files, and it will not re-fetch them from the network unless a force flag is passed:

     ./run bills --force

-Debugging messages are hidden by default.
-To include them, run with --log=info or --debug.
-To hide even warnings, run with --log=error.
+Debugging messages are shown by default.
+To ignore them, run with --loglevel=warn.
+To hide even warnings, run with --loglevel=error.

 To get emailed with errors, copy config.yml.example to config.yml and fill in the SMTP options.
 The script will automatically use the details when a parsing or execution error occurs.

 Output
 ------

 Because lobbying disclosures are both incomplete and a bit awkwardly formatted, the scripts included here make various decisions about how to alter them.
 While these alterations serve our purposes, they may not be what you're lookign for.
 In any case, however, we'll always be interested in what the original source documents are.
-For that reason, each script has two kinds of output:
+For that reason, the top-level data directory ha

   - original data goes into the top-level `original` directory
   - transformed data goes into a top-level `data` directory